linomp/arduino-mqtt-coap-webthing/README.md

-# Motion classification application on an Arduino board supporting multiple IoT Protocols
+# Motion classification application on an Arduino board supporting multiple IoT protocols

 Final project of the Summer School on Enabling Technologies for IIoT by University of Pisa, 2022.